In-patient luxury rehab center in Thailand

 What are the causes of residual schizophrenia?

-Schizophrenia is a multidimensional disorder, meaning multiple factors could play a role in its development instead of a single one.
-The causes of residual schizophrenia are listed below:
+The causes of residual schizophrenia involve multiple factors that play a role in its development.
+The causes of residual schizophrenia are listed below.

-• Genetics: residual schizophrenia may have a genetic component.
-Multiple gene variations could be involved in its development.
+• Genetics: Residual schizophrenia has a genetic component.
+Multiple gene variations are involved in its development.
 That explains why the disease tends to run in families.
-Since many people with schizophrenia don’t have a family history of this mental illness, heredity is not the only cause.
+Since several people with schizophrenia don’t have a family history of this mental illness, heredity is not the only cause.

-• Brain structure: sometimes, changes in the structure and function of some regions in the brain can contribute to the onset of schizophrenia symptoms.
-Disruptions with neurotransmitters can also play a role.
+• Brain structure: At times, changes in the structure and function of certain regions in the brain contribute to the onset of schizophrenia symptoms.
+Disruptions with neurotransmitters play a role as well.

-• Environment: complications in pregnancy may contribute to residual schizophrenia.
+• Environment: Complications in pregnancy contribute to residual schizophrenia.
 These include malnutrition, lack of oxygen, or exposure to harmful pathogens in the womb.

 What are the symptoms of residual schizophrenia?

-Symptoms of residual schizophrenia are less extreme than those in other subtypes, but they can still have a major impact on a person’s well-being.
-The symptoms of residual schizophrenia are listed below:
+Symptoms of residual schizophrenia are less extreme than those in other subtypes, but they still have a major impact on a person’s well-being.
+The symptoms of residual schizophrenia are listed below.

 • Unusual ideas